OVlasiuk/qhull-visuals/README.md

 # qhull-visuals
 Mathematica routine to process qhull output.
-Designed for the output of the gradient descent method applied to Riesz energy.
+Designed for the output of the gradient descent method applied to Riesz energy, as in [https://github.com/OVlasiuk/RieszEnergyOptimization].

 Written with Douglas Hardin and Ziqi Young.

 Usage:

-- place the files with point coordinates in the repository folder
+- place the files with point coordinates and control.inp in the repository folder
 - run qhull_all.sh
 - open and run qhull_visuals.m in Mathematica